-Entrance to the Hackney Marshes Centres is off Homerton Road (B112) where there is a car park and bicycle stands.
+Entrance to the Hackney Marshes Centre is off Homerton Road (B112) where there is a car park and bicycle stands.
 The post code is E9 5PF.

-Homerton Station and Hackney Wick Station on the London Overground Line are both located 1 mile from the Hackney Marshes Centre.
+Homerton station and Hackney Wick station on the London Overground Line are both located around 1 mile from the Hackney Marshes Centre.